 The upper of this shoe also boasts one-piece construction of the highly durable SuperFabric, which is not only great for keeping your shoes safe from wear-and-tear but also super breathable!

 Just to note, this shoe runs very true to size.
 That being said, if you're between two sizes, it's recommended that you order up half a size.
-Buy it here
+Check price here.

 5. Inov-8 Women's Fastlift 335 Training Shoes